Regional architecture

 ARF meetings and processes

-Over the inter-sessional year, the five work streams each host one ISM, and a number of workshops and activities.
+Over the inter-sessional year, an ISM is held for each of the five work streams, along with numerous workshops and activities.
 Each stream adopts a multi-year work plan, which identifies priority areas and co-chairs for that period.

 The Inter-Sessional Support Group (ISG) is the key annual meeting for ARF working-level officials.
 Australia last co-chaired the ISG in 2020-21 with Brunei.
 Held approximately one month before the ARF Senior Officials' Meeting (SOM), the primary function of the ISG is to table and consider new work plans, activity proposals, CBMs and preventive diplomacy initiatives, which are then submitted to the SOM for further consideration.
 The ISG also provides an opportunity for the co-chairs of ARF meetings and activities completed over the preceding inter-sessional year to report on the key discussions and outcomes from these events.

 As the key preparatory meeting in advance of the ARF Ministerial Meeting, the SOM plays a central role in managing the ARF process.
-The key functions of the SOM are to endorse proposed ARF activities and meetings for the following intersessional year; consider proposed ARF ministerial statements; discuss ARF institutional matters; and exchange views on regional security issues at the senior officials' level.
+The main functions of the SOM are to endorse proposed ARF activities and meetings for the following inter-sessional year; consider proposed ARF ministerial statements; discuss ARF institutional matters; and exchange views on regional security issues at the senior officials' level.

 At the 2020 meeting, Ministers adopted the ARF Hanoi Plan of Action II (2020-25) as the overarching guiding document for the forum's five work streams.

-The most recent Ministerial Meeting of the ARF was held in Phnom Penh on 5 August 2022.
-The meeting focused on key regional issues including Russia’s invasion of Ukraine, the Myanmar crisis, the Korean Peninsula, South China Sea, Counter-Terrorism and Cyber Security.
+The most recent Ministerial Meeting of the ARF was held in Vientiane on 27 July 2024.
+The meeting focused on the ARF work streams and regional issues including Russia’s invasion of Ukraine, the Myanmar crisis, the catastrophic humanitarian situation in Gaza, the Korean Peninsula and the South China Sea.

 ARF Related Bodies

 The ARF has a Track 1.5 body (consisting of government officials and non-government representatives) called the ARF Experts and Eminent Persons group (the EEPs), which meets annually to provide advice and recommendations to ARF officials (known as Track One).
-The ARF EEP group most recently met via videoconference on 6 July, co-chaired by Myanmar and China.
+The ARF EEP group most recently met on 26 April 2024 in Seoul, co-chaired by the Republic of Korea and Brunei.
 Track Two (i.e. non-official) institutions, such as the Council for Security Cooperation in the Asia Pacific (CSCAP), ASEAN Institutes of Strategic and International Studies (ASEAN ISIS), and ASEAN Institute for Peace and Reconciliation (ASEAN-IPR) also generate ideas and input for the ARF's consideration.
 The Track Two institutions and networks conduct a number of seminars and working groups on regional security issues, involving academics, security specialists and officials participating in a personal capacity.
-The Department of Foreign Affairs and Trade and the Department of Defence have supported the activities of AUS-CSCAP (the Australian Member Committee of the Council for Security Cooperation in the Asia Pacific) since its establishment in 1992.
+The Department of Foreign Affairs and Trade has supported the activities of AUS-CSCAP (the Australian Member Committee of the Council for Security Cooperation in the Asia Pacific) since its establishment in 1992.

 ARF Documents